 Also, each of its predictions is of a generic form, and many theoretical arguments assumed a flat universe with scale-invariant Gaussian fluctuations on grounds of simplicity before inflation came along.

-One could thus imagine some alternative model coming along to explain the same things (the proponents of the cyclic model claim that it does so, see various papers by Steinhardt & Turok).
+One could thus imagine some alternative model coming along to explain the same things, and there are claims that some alternatives can do so.